Tornado outbreak and derecho of June 16–18, 2010

-The June 2010 Northern Plains tornado outbreak was one of the most prolific summer tornado outbreaks in the Northern Great Plains of the United States on record.
+One of the most prolific summer tornado outbreaks in the Northern Great Plains of the United States on record occurred from June 16–18, 2010.
 The outbreak began on June 16, with several tornadoes in South Dakota and Montana.
 The most intense storms took place the following day across much of eastern North Dakota and much of Minnesota.
 The system produced 93 tornadoes reported across four states while killing three people in Minnesota.
-Four of the tornadoes were rated as EF4 on the Enhanced Fujita scale, the most violent tornadoes in a 24-hour period since there were five within 15 hours in the 2008 Super Tuesday tornado outbreak.
+Four of the tornadoes were rated as EF4 on the Enhanced Fujita scale, one in eastern North Dakota, and three in west-central and southern Minnesota.
+It was the most violent tornadoes in a 24-hour period since there were five within 15 hours in the 2008 Super Tuesday tornado outbreak.

+Significant damage was reported west of Grand Forks, North Dakota, and in the Wadena, Minnesota, area, and a tornado emergency was issued for areas north of Wadena and again later for areas near Plummer, Minnesota, where significant damage was reported.
+Much of Wadena was destroyed by its tornado.
+Three people were killed; one in Almora, Minnesota, one in Mentor, Minnesota; and a third in Freeborn County, Minnesota.
 This was the region's first major tornado outbreak of the year and one of the largest on record in the region, comparable to a similar outbreak in June 1992.
 The 48 tornadoes that touched down in Minnesota on June 17 marked the most active single day in the state's history.
 June 17 was the second largest tornado day on record in the meteorological summer, behind the most prolific day of the 2003 South Dakota tornado outbreak on June 24, 2003.

+Associated with the tornado outbreak was a destructive derecho, spawned by a cluster of thunderstorms over Nebraska that developed into a squall line over Iowa during the morning of June 18.
+This line swept eastward bringing 75 mph winds to Des Moines, Iowa and 60 mph winds to the Quad Cities.
+It continued across northern Illinois and extreme southern Wisconsin hitting Chicago at 1 pm bringing 70-80 mph winds to the city.
+The line continued into Michigan and Indiana dramatically growing in size, stretching from Danville, IL to Fort Wayne, IN to Lansing, MI.
+A 90 mph wind gust was recorded in La Porte, IN.
+Behind this line, a second squall line developed over northeast Iowa and traveled across the same areas as the first hitting the Quad Cities 6 hours after the first one and Chicago 5 hours after the first line.
+The first line began dissipating around 9pm EDT over Ohio while the second one would fall below severe limits.
+2 people died in the first line while it is unclear if the second one met derecho criteria.